 At the start of October, I decided to start running group 28-day writing challenges.
 I’ve written about this here and here, but the short version is: I LOVED IT.
 I loved the community feel and forming the habit of writing daily myself.

 The ironic thing is that I didn’t start this business because I loved writing (though I do – I just hadn’t unearthed this fact about myself yet), I started it because I wanted the freedom to travel and work from anywhere.
 But yes, somewhere along the way, I fell facefirst in love with writing.
-It makes sense, when you look at it: I made pretend magazines when I was a kid, I’ve been writing online since I was a teenager, I studied journalism at university, and I’ve started countless blogs over the years.
+It makes sense, when you look at it: I made pretend magazines when I was a kid, I’ve been writing online since I was a teenager, I studied Journalism at university, and I’ve started countless blogs over the years.
 I’ve always loved writing, I just didn’t realise it before.
-But this year has made it transparent as a magnifying glass what a wonderful accident it was that I started this business that revolves around writing.

 The combined power of changing the way I blog here on Untamed Writing and running the writing challenges has deepened my love for the craft.
 I can now see my entire life and career stretching ahead of me, revolving around words and how to deploy them to full effect.
 I want to learn everything I can about writing.
 I want to become as good at it as I can.
 I want to learn about other writing disciplines, not just how to write an entertaining blog post or a bit of copy that sells.
 I want to absorb it all and devote my life to it and – to quote one of my writing heroes, Lindy West – to use it to effect meaningful change.